chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

 Overall, we can see significant improvements with the parallelization.
 However, the results might not be what we expect at first thought.

-- Chessboard Strategy:
-  - we can clearly see that if our grid size is ≤ 500, then an increased number of threads is not beneficial and even leads to increased execution times.
-But if the grid size is higher than that, then execution times get significantly lower.
-The reason for this is that a thread should have enough work to compute in order to overshadow the cost of creating a new thread.
-  - in conclusion we can say, that this algorithm and this implementation only scale well with more threads if the grid size also is higher than a respective value
-- Parallelized version of provided code:
-  - here we don't see such a threshold needed to be past in order to be worth the overhead of the parallelism.
-  - for very low grid sizes it performs slightly better than the chessboard approach, but for higher grid sizes it's a lot less performant.

 Below we can see the execution times with different thread numbers and grid sizes.
 We get consistent results ±1sec running the code on a MacBook Pro with M1 Pro chip.

 #### Chessboard Strategy

+We can clearly see that if our grid size is ≤ 500, then an increased number of threads is not beneficial and even leads to increased execution times.
+But if the grid size is higher than that, then execution times get significantly lower.
+The reason for this is that a thread should have enough work to compute in order to overshadow the cost of creating a new thread.

+In conclusion we can say, that this algorithm and this implementation only scale well with more threads if the grid size also is higher than a respective value

 ```log
 Testing with 1 threads...
   Grid Size: 100x100, Execution Time: 0.24 seconds, after 2904 iterations, residual = 4.993483841261299e-05